-For points whose polar angle are either $\theta_u = 0$ or $\theta_u = \pi$ the azimuth angle is assumed to be zero without loss of generality.
-These points are known as the north and south poles and denoted by $N \in \mbS_{2}$ and $S \in \mbS_{2}$, respectively [cf. Fig.~\ref{fig:sphericalPoint}a].
+For points whose polar angle are $\theta_u = 0$ or $\theta_u = \pi$, the azimuth angle is assumed to be zero.
+These points are known as the north and south poles, referred to as $N \in \mbS_{2}$ and $S \in \mbS_{2}$ respectively [cf. Fig.~\ref{fig:sphericalPoint}a].

 A \emph{spherical signal} is defined as the map $x: \mbS_{2}\to \reals$ which assigns a scalar $x(u) \in \reals$ to each point $u \in \mbS_{2}$ on the sphere.
-Equivalently, these signals can be described as mappings from the angular variables $(\theta_u,\phi_u)$ to the real line $\mbR$, i.e. $x(u) = x(\theta_u,\phi_u)$.
-Spherical signals typically are used to describe data collected from $3$-D objects.
-See Fig.~\ref{fig:tetrahedron} for an example on how to cast the surface of $3$-D objects as spherical signals.
+Equivalently, these signals can be represented as mappings from the pair of angular variables $(\theta_u,\phi_u)$ to the real line $\mbR$, i.e. $x(u) = x(\theta_u,\phi_u) \in \mathbb{R}$.
+Spherical signals are typically used to describe data collected from $3$D objects---see Fig.~\ref{fig:tetrahedron} for an example on how to cast the surface of $3$D objects as spherical signals.